-Students who have completed the Year 9 Bridging course in Home Cooking Skills have found this beneficial but other students have also been successful at GCSE without completing the Year 9 course so, providing your organisation is good, you enjoy practical cookery and you have the ability to research and write up information as evidence, you will be a successful Food student.
+Students who have enjoyed their Food lessons in Year 7 to Year 9 and enjoy cooking, learning about the science of cooking and the role of food in the market.
+Providing your organisation is good, you enjoy practical cookery, and you can research and write up information as evidence, you will be a successful Food student.

 Studying Food Preparation and Nutrition helps to develop the following skills: Planning, practical skills, analysis, evaluation, research and independence to name but a few.

 It can lead to 6th Form courses such as A Level Food Studies and BTEC in catering or hospitality.
 It can also lead to apprenticeships industries such as catering and other practical apprenticeships.

 Current employment opportunities where a qualification in Food would be advantageous include, Catering, event management, teaching, hospitality and in the military services.